Jobs (Basic): Create & Apply Templates

 6. Start Date.
 This is the date when the assigned team member should start working on a job.
 It's not the same as the job creation date.
 The job is visible inside a pipeline once it is created, but it is not visible in the calendar view unless you set the Start and/or Due dates

-7. Due date: This is the date when the job has to be finished.
+7. Due date: This is the date by which the job must be completed, calculated from the start date.
 When you have it set, you can easily tweak your Calendar view to see all your due dates inside the Calendar.
 This also influences the color of the counters on the job card.

 Start and Due Dates are considered either relative or absolute (approximate or firm):

-• Relative (default): Set a period of time that is relative to the date the job was created (e.g., start one day after the job was created; finish two weeks after it was created).
+• Relative (default): Set a period of time for how long after the start date the job is due (e.g., start one day after the job was created; finish two weeks after the start date).
+If no start date has been set, the due date is calculated from the job creation date.
 Note, that you cannot set more than 10 000 units (days/months/years).

 • Absolute: Toggle on Absolute dates to set start and due dates from the calendar instead (for example, April 15).